LieberInstitute/RNAseq-pipeline/README.md

   Stranded_Bool: `TRUE` If samples are reverse-stranded (forward-stranded not compatible yet)

   ERCC_Bool: `TRUE` If ERCC mix 1 was added

+  FASTQ_DIR: The path of the directory containing the FASTQ files.
+Do not specify it if `SAMPLE_IDs.txt` already contains full paths.

   MERGE: `TRUE` if you want to merge the files.
 The will be saved in a directory called `merged_fastq`. `FALSE` by default and doesn't need to be specified.